< Home

 Objectives:

-Pulmonary carcinoma in dogs is commonly managed with surgical resection, but the role of adjuvant chemotherapy for grade II and III carcinomas remains undetermined.
-This study investigates the survival outcomes of adjuvant vinorelbine on dogs with grade II and III pulmonary carcinoma, compared to surgical resection alone.
+Pulmonary carcinoma in dogs is commonly managed by surgical resection; however, the role of adjuvant chemotherapy for grade II and III carcinomas remains undetermined.
+This study compared the survival outcomes of dogs with grade II and III pulmonary carcinoma treated by surgical resection and postoperative adjuvant vinorelbine to those treated surgically without the adjuvant.

 Methods:

-A multicentre retrospective study evaluated 56 dogs with histologically confirmed grade II and III pulmonary carcinoma.
-Thirty- six dogs treated with adjuvant vinorelbine post-surgery and 20 dogs managed with surgical resection only were included.
+This multicentre retrospective study evaluated 56 dogs with histologically confirmed grade II and III pulmonary carcinoma.
+Thirty-six dogs were treated with adjuvant vinorelbine postoperatively, and 20 were managed with surgical resection alone.
 Cox proportional hazard analysis was used to assess survival outcomes.

 Results: